songlab-cal/ConvexML/README.md

 # ConvexML: Branch length estimation under irreversible mutation models.

-This package implements the `ConvexML` method as a python package.
+This package implements the `ConvexML` branch length estimation method.
 Aditionally, if allows seamlessly reproducing all results from our `ConvexML` paper.

 ## Installation